mlgill/markdown_cv/markdown/index.md

 ## __Current__

 Biophysicist and data scientist.
-Currently a Deep Learning Consultant at NVIDIA.
-Eager to apply my superb computational, statistical, and communication skills to solve challenging problems in team-focused settings.
+Currently a Senior Deep Learning Consultant at NVIDIA.

 ## __Education__